melissatorgbi/text-to-speech/Readme.md

 ```

-The examples directory contains starter examples sourced from the official [kokoro-onnx repo](https://github.com/thewh1teagle/kokoro-onnx).
+The `examples/` directory contains starter examples sourced from the official [kokoro-onnx repo](https://github.com/thewh1teagle/kokoro-onnx).
-The gradio directory contains both examples of gradio applications and several varying TTS application interface that take text or a file and output audio.
+The `gradio/` directory contains both examples of Gradio applications and several varying TTS application interface that take text or a file and output audio.

 ## 🚀 Getting Started